Peer Leaders at Carleton College

 New Student Week

-- New Student Week Leaders (Volunteer Position) 2016- OPEN SOON
+- New Student Week Leaders (Volunteer Position) 2016- NOW CLOSED

-- New Student Week Program Assistants (Paid Position) 2016- OPEN SOON
+- New Student Week Program Assistants (Paid Position) 2016- NOW CLOSED

 - Please review the position description.